cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 * Public keys, unlike the rest of the Openstack resources, are user-based rather than tenant-based.
 When errors indicate a missing keypair, make sure you're using the correct user rather than tenant.

-* To control the order in which networks are attached to a server (and thereby control which interface is connected to which network), it's possible to override the `nics` key of the `args` input in operations of the `cloudify.openstack.nodes.Server` type.

 * ICMP rules show up on Horizon (Openstack GUI) as ones defined using `type` and `code` fields, rather than a port range.
 However, in the actual Neutron (and Nova, in case of Nova-net security groups) service, these fields are represented using the standard port range fields (i.e., `type` and `code` correspond to `port_range_min` and `port_range_max` (respectively) on Neutron security groups, and to `from_port` and `to_port` (respectively) on Nova-net security groups).
   * For example, to set a security group rule which allows *ping* from anywhere, the following setting may be declared in the blueprint:
     * `protocol`: `icmp`